 Weak Immune Function

-If you have weak immune system, then you’re likely to suffer from canker sores.
+If you have a weak immune system, then you’re likely to suffer from canker sores.
 Unfortunately, it’s difficult to find a link between these two factors.
 It’s also difficult to determine how a weak immune system can trigger sores.
 However, those with a poor immune system are reported to suffer from it frequently.

 How to Treat Canker Sores?